Understand B1/B2 visitor visa rules, requirements, processing time, and renewal steps.

 Step 7: Receive your passport

 Once processed, your passport will be returned by mail or the courier you selected.
-Check that all information on your visa—name, nationality, category, and validity period—is correct before planning future travel.
+Check that all information on your visa (name, nationality, category, and validity period) is correct before planning future travel.

-Important note: Even after renewal, you must continue complying with all B1/B2 visa conditions.
+Important note: Even after renewal, you must continue complying with all visitor visa conditions.
 Having a valid visa does not automatically guarantee entry; U.S. Customs and Border Protection officers determine your authorized stay each time you arrive.

 Visa refusals most often occur under Section 214(b) of the Immigration and Nationality Act, which requires applicants to prove that their intent to visit the United States is temporary and non-immigrant in nature.
 A denial does not mean you are permanently barred; however, you must clearly address the reasons before reapplying.
 Below are the issues that most frequently lead to refusal and how they are interpreted by consular officers.

-If your B1/B2 visa is denied, you may apply again at any time.
+If your visitor visa is denied, you may apply again at any time.
 There is no waiting period.
 Success on reapplication, however, depends on how thoroughly you address the reasons for the previous refusal.
 Strengthening documentation, clarifying intent during the interview, and seeking professional review of your application can significantly improve your chances of approval.

-Once your visa is issued, compliance becomes your responsibility.
-Simple habits (tracking your I‑94 dates, avoiding unauthorized work, and keeping copies of your documents) protect your record and prevent issues in future travel.
+Once your B-1 B-2 visa is issued, compliance becomes your responsibility.
+Simple habits (tracking your I-94 dates, avoiding unauthorized work, and keeping copies of your documents) protect your record and prevent issues in future travel.

-No. The B1/B2 visa allows temporary visits for business, tourism, or medical treatment, not employment.
-You may attend meetings, conferences, or training under B1 status, but you cannot earn income from a U.S. source or perform hands‑on work.
+No. This visa allows temporary visits for business, tourism, or medical treatment, not employment.
+You may attend meetings, conferences, or training under B1 status, but you cannot earn income from a U.S. source or perform hands-on work.
 Violating this rule can result in immediate visa cancellation or future travel ineligibility.

 Only a limited, non-academic study is permitted.
 You can take short recreational or non-credit courses, but you cannot enroll in a degree, diploma, or credit-bearing program.
 For full-time study in the United States, you'll need an F1 visa issued through a Student and Exchange Visitor Program (SEVP)-certified institution.